marcohenriques/python-project-skeleton/docs/tools_included/uv.md

 uv sync --frozen
 ```

-In case there's no `uv.lock` file or you just to update all dependencies acording to the specifications in you `pyproject.toml` file, run:
+In case there's no `uv.lock` file or you want to update your `uv.lock` file with the latest dependencies
+modifications in `pyproject.toml`, run:

 ```bash
 uv sync